 For those with a sweet tooth, make sure you try some rellenitos.
 Essentially Guatemalan donuts, rellenitos are made up of cooked plantains mashed with refried bean paste, sugar and cinnamon, and then they are deep-fried.
 When mixed with sugar, both the beans’ taste and texture are similar to chocolate, and the consistency of the rellenitos is incredibly moreish.

 Okay, coffee isn’t really a dish in itself, but it’s hard to discuss Guatemala’s culinary offerings without mentioning it.
+The taste of Guatemala would not be complete without their coffee.
 The mountain basin that surrounds Antigua produces some of the best highland coffee in the world, and even the most simple cup of local brew will delight with its nuances of spice and smoke.

 Considered the birthplace of chocolate, Guatemala and the cacao bean have a long history, and the quality of chocolate here is exceptional.
-The Maya deemed it ‘the food of the gods’, and cacao played an enormous part in the local history.
+The Maya deemed it ‘the food of the gods’, and cacao played an enormous part in the local history and food culture.
 It was traditionally served as a drink in Guatemala rather than eaten, and even now locals prefer to sip on it rather than bite into a bar.
 Either way tastes pretty good.